ajobart/ajobart/README.md

 <h3 align="center">I'm developper from France 🇫🇷.</h3>

-- 🔭 I’m currently working on a Solidity project for a client on Gitlab.
+- 🔭 I’m currently working on multiple dApps project for a client on Gitlab.

-- 🌱 I’m currently learning more about Solidity and React to improve my skills.
+- 🌱 I’m currently learning more about Solidity and Angular to improve my skills.

 - 📫 Reach me at : **jobart.pro@gmail.com**